Rutgers Scarlet Service Internship (RSSI) Program

 All internship sites must:

-• Provide experiences that incorporate opportunities for the intern to engage directly with the community served by the organization or indirectly through employees who can do so
+- Experiences must incorporate opportunities for the intern to engage directly with the community served by the organization or indirectly through employees who can do so.

 We look to allow for a focused learning role, complete with mentorship, feedback, and the ability to ask questions.
 The focus should be a professional development experience – not just completing tasks.
 Click here for a list of the eligibility criteria and items that we typically ‘red-flag’ when reviewing applications.
 Rutgers departments are ineligible.

 Yes, you can offer more than one internship for consideration.
-When completing the RSSI Employer Application linked at the bottom of the page, you will have the opportunity to indicate the total number of unique internship type(s) you would like to offer.
+When completing the RSSI Employer Application linked at the bottom of the page, you will have the opportunity to indicate the total number of unique internship experiences and total number of vacancies you would like to offer.

 All internships must be primarily ‘in-person’ experiences (at least 75% in person) unless the university determines a switch to remote due to health and other environmental factors.